Netflix ‘Bright’ To Star Will Smith, Joel Edgerton: Everything We Know So Far

 A curiosity among viewers

 The trailer brought up a lot of questions to those who got to preview it during the Academy Awards.
-However, speculations of a new movie trailer in theaters immediately died down after seeing the words of the end of the clip: “Only on Netflix.”
+However, speculations of a new movie trailer in theaters immediately died down after seeing the words at the end of the clip: “Only on Netflix.”

 Fantasy has become reality.
 Will Smith and Joel Edgerton star in Bright, only on @netflix. pic.twitter.com/FJueEhMFCO